 It's cheap, does the job and doesn't take up too much space in the process.
 There's no HomeKit support and it lacks energy tracking, but the ability to set schedules and an 'Away' mode mean it's not short on features.
 It also makes an oddly loud noise when you turn it off - but maybe that'll bother you less than it did us.

 Amazon has both Ring and Blink under its wings, but it's also got an affordable camera of its own: the Cloud Cam.
 It's got crisp 1080p video with night vision and two-way audio.
 If you opt for the subscription plan (either $6.99 per month or $69.99 per year) you'll get motion, people and sound alerts.
 There's also the Amazon Key edition, which you can pair up with a lock to allow deliver people into your home.
 The big negative here, however, is that it's indoor only.

 There are cheaper smart home cameras out there ‚Äď but hear us out on this one.
-The Blink is a totally wire-free, smart camera that runs on a couple of AA batteries.
-You get 1080p recording, motion alerts and, no monthly fees to access recorded clips and it‚Äôs Alexa and Google Assistant compatible. $99 gets you a starter kit with one camera and the Blink Home Security Module, which you‚Äôll need for the system to work.
+The Blink is a totally wire-free, smart camera that runs on a couple of AA batteries, which will run up for up to two years in the new XT2 model.
+You get 1080p recording, motion alerts and, no monthly fees to access recorded clips and it‚Äôs Alexa and Google Assistant compatible. $100 gets you a starter kit with one camera and the Blink Home Security Module, which you‚Äôll need for the system to work.